pgEdge/pgedge-docs/pgedge_stylesheet.md

 DO NOT:

-* Use bold font within headings or text content - it is sometimes misinterpreted by MkDocs as a heading and added to the navigation pane.
+* Use bold font within heading - it is sometimes misinterpreted by MkDocs as a heading and added to the navigation pane.
 * Use Hashtags in front of a step in a stepped list - it adds every step with a # in the step to the navigation pane in the upper-right side of the documentation page.
 * Use fragments in bulleted or stepped lists: **Semantic matching:** uses pgvector for similarity-based cache lookups
 Do not refer to an object as 'it' unless the object 'it' refers to is in the same sentence.
 It is too ambiguous!

+Note: you **can** use bold within inline text without the content being misinterpreted as a heading.

 INSTEAD: